All Episodes

 dan friesen

-There was nothing else threatening about him.
+There's nothing else threatening about that.

 And so he asked two questions, and the second one was about Bohemian Grove.